 Man in blue stays on right throughout.
 No swapping of positions or clothing.

-Maintain identities from reference frame."
+Maintain identities from the reference frame."

 # Generate 4 seconds max; longer = higher swap risk